seanhulse/laughing-octo-broccoli/rules.md

 ## How will we communicate difficulties with a task assigned to us
+Ask for help from teammates and TA's if necessary.

 ## How we will back up each other to ensure that deadlines are not missed